 This course is designed to aid animal care workers in recognizing, defining, preventing, and treating compassion fatigue within themselves, or in others.
 It will cover the following: defining compassion fatigue and burnout; reasons these conditions occur; physical, mental, and emotional symptoms related to both conditions; the link between compassion fatigue and depression; the link between animal euthanasia and suicide; and managed self-care evaluation and implementation.
 Self-tests are administered during this course, but are not graded or evaluated by the instructor.
 They are indicators for students to gauge their level of stress, burn out, and compassion fatigue, and are used by the student in their managed self-care.

 This course is open to any person involved in animal welfare in any capacity.
 No minimum employment time is required for this course.
 Animal control and animal shelter supervisors are especially encouraged to attend as to better understand their employees, and their employee’s needs to prevent compassion fatigue.

 **Adult topics that may be considered controversial are discussed within this course.
 Group discussion is encouraged, but participation is not mandatory for those that are uncomfortable openly sharing their experiences aloud.

-All TAACOs courses can be taught remotely!
+All TAACOs courses are taught at a hosting location!
 Call for details and group rates!